Four-body coupler for superconducting qubits based on Josephson parametric oscillators: proposed circuit

 \section{proposed circuit}

 We first describe the superconducting circuit we propose, which has four JPOs and a coupler as depicted in Fig.~\ref{fig:circuit}(a).
 Each JPO consists of a $C$-shunted superconducting quantum interference device (SQUID) threaded by a modulated magnetic flux [Fig.~\ref{fig:circuit}(b)].
-For simplicity, we assume that the four JPOs have the same capacitance $C_J$ and Josephson energy $E_J$.
+For simplicity, we assume that the four JPOs have the same capacitance $C_J$ and Josephson energy $E_J$ of each Josephson junction (JJ).
 This assumption leads to the same resonance frequency $\omega$ of the four JPOs, but it is not essential for deriving the four-body interaction.
-The circuit structure of a JPO can be generalized, for example, by adding Josephson junctions (JJs) or linear inductors in series with the SQUID~\cite{A.Yamaguchi2024}.
-The magnetic flux $\Phi_k$ threading the SQUID of JPO $k$ is modulated such that we can well approximate the effective Josephson energy of the SQUID [Fig.~\ref{fig:circuit}(c)] as
+The circuit structure of a JPO can be generalized, for example, by adding JJs or linear inductors in series with the SQUID~\cite{A.Yamaguchi2024}.
+The magnetic flux $\Phi_k$ threading the SQUID of JPO $k$ is modulated as

+where $\Phidc$ is the static offset.
+We can well approximate the effective Josephson energy of the SQUID [Fig.~\ref{fig:circuit}(c)] as